gjedeer/tuntox/FAQ.md

 ## I have a direct UDP connection.
 Why isn't my connection faster?

 Wait until https://github.com/gjedeer/tuntox/issues/41 is implemented.
 This change should improve speed and latency in the 10 Mbit/s+ range.

+## Is your website a joke?

+You're a joke for not using NoScript.